-- (a) Discharges and land use land activities shall must be managed in a manner which maintains the existing groundwater quality, or enhances groundwater quality over time where it is currently degraded.
-30 - (b) Groundwater takes in the vicinity of the coast shall must5 be managed in a manner which avoids saltwater intrusion. - (c) On-site wastewater systems must be designed to minimise potential adverse effects\u00e3 on the groundwater quality, particularly within areas with degraded groundwater quality.\u00e3
+- (a) Discharges and land-use activities shall be managed in a manner which maintains the existing groundwater quality. - (b) Groundwater takes in the vicinity of the coast shall be managed in a manner which avoids saltwater intrusion.

-6.4.2.3 Discharges and Land use Activities Affecting Water Quality Policy 6-7: Land-use activities affecting surface water quality
+6.4.2.3 Discharges and Land-use Activities Affecting Water Quality

+Policy 6-7: Land-use activities affecting surface water quality